templebay33/brimstone_reference/ai_generation.md

 Once a Class/Sub-Class is created, the AI should follow the rest of the game rules in creating the Hero.
 The AI should pick a starting upgrade of its own choosing or pick randomly.
 The AI may want to pick a starting upgrade that compliments other Heroes in the campaign if that is relevent, but that is not necessary as it can be fun to go for non-obvious choices sometimes.

 3. Draw Personal Item:
 A Personal Item should be picked randomly from the appropriate Personal Item deck according to the rules.
+Ensure you are not picking a Personal Item card that you want.
+If necessary, create a table with one entry per Personal Item and roll a die on the table to pick.

 4. Select Side Bag Token:
 A side bag token can be picked from among those available for starting Heroes (the restricted list of available side bag tokens is covered in the Rules Compliation) according to whatever seems thematically or strategically appropriate to the AI.